CT Summer at the Museum Grant Program

 Apply

-FAQs for 2022 CT Summer at the Museum Grantees
+FAQs for 2023 CT Summer at the Museum Grantees

 Should camp groups receive free admission through this program?

-No. The CT Summer at the Museum program is intended for Connecticut children age 18 and under plus one accompanying Connecticut resident adult to visit participating museums free of charge.
+No. The CT Summer at the Museum program is intended for Connecticut children aged 18 and under plus one accompanying Connecticut resident adult to visit participating museums free of charge.
 The program is geared towards families exploring together, not large camp groups.

 Can we require proof of residency?